A Physical Therapist Explains How to Fix Taika Waititi’s Apple Keyboard Woes

-At the 2020 Academy Awards, director Taiki Waititi won “Best Adapted Screenplay” for his satirical film Jojo Rabbit, and took the stage to claim his first Oscar.
+At the 2020 Academy Awards, director Taika Waititi won “Best Adapted Screenplay” for his satirical film Jojo Rabbit, and took the stage to claim his first Oscar.
 “I dedicate this to all the indigenous kids in the world who want to do art and dance and write stories,” Waititi said, making history as the first person of Māori descent to win the award.
 “We are the original storytellers, and we can make it here as well.”
 Waititi ended his speech with a traditional Maori-language phrase expressing goodwill.
 “Thank you, kia ora.”

 But the Oscar winner and Thor: Ragnarok director had a few more choice words to share after his acceptance speech, aimed at the tools on which he created the award-winning screenplay.
 When asked by Deadline about what writers should be discussing in the upcoming Writer’s Guild of America negotiations, Waititi launched into a humorous rant about what might be considered the most important tool in a writer’s arsenal.